IJSComplexMatter/cddm/doc/quickstart.rst

    For playing the video you are not required to load the data into memory.
 By doing so, it allows you to inspect the video back and forth, otherwise we can only iterate step by step in the forward direction with the :class:`.viewer.VideoViewer`.

-Now we can inspect the video using tools found in :mod:`.viewer`
+Now we can inspect the video:

 .. doctest::